Chami Rupasinghe · Engineering Project Manager · Apple Hardware 1 / 10

 Why Apple

-What I bring.
+What I can contribute.

-What I'm here to learn.
+What I'm excited to learn.

-What I Can Bring
+What I Can Contribute

-Platform experience building tools for engineers
+Experience building tools for engineers

 Software development excellence at scale